 WELCOME TO SUBZERO COMICS.
-WE BUY COMICS AND PAY CASH
+WE BUY COMICS toys & games for CASH

 We are paying top dollar for your comic books and travel to you.